Meet the Staff

 (dimaria@umbc.edu / 410-455-5801)

-Rachel Vandegrift Administrative & Operations Coordinator
+Rachel Vandegrift Administrative & Operations Manager

 (rachelv@umbc.edu / 410-455-2624)

 Rachel joined the Center for Global Engagement at UMBC in 2022.
 She is thrilled to develop procedures that help all teams at CGE run smoothly together.
 Previously, she worked as a Program Coordinator for study abroad and an Admissions Counselor for international internships.
 She has also worked internationally as a digital marketing intern in Barcelona, Spain, and a Native English Teacher in Yeonggwang, South Korea.
-In her free time, she enjoys creating art of all kinds, especially through fiber arts and ceramics.

-Adam Holden International Partnerships Coordinator
+Adam Holden Director of International Partnerships & Recruitment

 (aholden1@umbc.edu / 410-455-5802)